hugoalh-studio/shuffle-array-es/README.md

       ```ts
       import ... from "https://pax.deno.dev/hugoalh-studio/shuffle-array-deno[@<Tag>]/mod.ts";
       ```
+    > **ℹ️ Note**
+    >
-    > **ℹ️ Notice:** Although it is recommended to import main module with path `mod.ts` in general, it is also able to import part of the module with sub path if available, but do not import if:
+    > Although it is recommended to import the entire module with the main path `mod.ts`, it is also able to import part of the module with sub path if available, but do not import if:
     >
     > - it's file path has an underscore prefix (e.g.: `_foo.ts`, `_util/bar.ts`), or
     > - it is a benchmark or test file (e.g.: `foo.bench.ts`, `foo.test.ts`), or